SZZZhang/RouteSafer/README.md

 # RouteSafer

-Developed in collaboration with: Shane Ding, Tanvir Duggal, Shirley Zhang for Hack the 6ix 2019, winner of best overall hack and best insurance hack.
+Developed in collaboration with: Shane Ding, Tanvir Duggal, Hanz Vora for Hack the 6ix 2019, winner of best overall hack and best insurance hack.

 ## Demo
 https://youtu.be/zO_2NxpAYOk